dwanerich/greenlife-backend/README.md

 # README

-this project is based on user being able to upload a plant http://image name it give it a mood/moods upon clicking 3 provided emojis.
-User should be able to togggle each reaction.
-User should be able to edit, delete &  update plant as well.
+this project is based on user being able to upload a plant image http, name & caption.
+3 mood options are present. happy sad, thirsty. if you click sad more than 3x it's assumed the plant is on death row & is donated to the trashbin. if if thirsty is clicked more than 3x you're alerted "you're drowning me, please no more.
+Happiness can be clicked unlimited amout of times without any consequence.

 steps to developing this app